 Bananas may be introduced as soon as a baby is ready to start solids, which is generally around 6 months of age.

-How did banana become one of the most consumed fruits in the world?
-It started in the tropics of Asia, where the plant originated and still grows wild.
+Bananas originated in the tropics of Asia, where the plant still grows wild.
 There, one can enjoy a bevy of banana and plantain varieties in different sizes, shapes, and colors, from red to orange to pink to purple, with a taste that ranges from starchy to sweet.
-Yet despite its incredible biodiversity (more than 1,000 known varieties exist), just one—the Cavendish banana—dominates the world market.
+Yet despite its incredible biodiversity (more than 1,000 varieties exist), just one—the Cavendish banana—dominates the world market.
 This cultivar has a sturdy peel that protects the fruit while it travels long distances, a competitive advantage over tender types that are eaten quickly after harvest.
-The Cavendish has become a major global export in Africa and the Americas, where colonizers introduced similarly durable varieties that led to commercial plantations that supply the world today.
-If you live in Europe, Canada, or the United States, the Cavendish is mostly likely the banana at your local grocer.
-Fun fact: the whole banana plant can be put to use, from its edible flowers, shoots, and roots to its sturdy medicinal leaves.
-Even the peel is edible!

 No. Although bananas are not considered a common allergen, reactions to banana have been reported.
 Individuals with ragweed allergy, latex allergy, or oral allergy syndrome (also called pollen food allergy syndrome) may be sensitive to bananas.
 Oral allergy syndrome typically causes mild, temporary itching, tingling, or burning in the mouth, which usually resolves on its own.
 Cooking banana before serving can minimize oral allergy symptoms.
 Individuals with oral allergy syndrome are also unlikely to react to banana-flavored foods.